-If the game of golf had a Mecca, it might just reside somewhere in the south-eastern suburbs of Melbourne.
+If the game of golf had a Mecca, it might just reside somewhere in the southeastern suburbs of Melbourne.
 Some of the best Melbourne golf courses are indeed some of the finest anywhere in the world.
 Several of the standouts cohabit the famed Melbourne Sandbelt, a rich vein of sandy subsoil that has proven particularly adept at supporting extraordinary golf courses.
 Six of the courses on this list rank in the top 20 golf courses in Australia; three are in the top 10.
-If you ever get the chance to play at one of these 11 best golf courses in Melbourne, we suggest you jump at the opportunity.
+If you ever get the chance to play at one of the best golf courses in Melbourne, we suggest you jump at the opportunity.

 1. Royal Melbourne Golf Club

 A universal icon of golf, this is certainly not the first list the Royal Melbourne Golf Club has topped.
 36 holes make up a trio of championship courses.
 The West Course continually ranks among the top 10 golf courses in the world; it was recently named No.1 in Australia and No.3 in the world by Golf Digest.
 Not to be outshone by its exalted neighbour, the East Course listed in the top 20 by the same Golf Digest ranking and features one of the most underrated par 3s in any of the best golf courses Melbourne has to offer.
 Taking 12 holes from the West Course and six from the East, the world-renowned Composite Course merges to form a whole greater than the sum of its parts, the best eighteen holes of golf in the country and the greatest mash-up since Linkin Park and Jay-Z.

 Hours: Mon-Fri 7:30am-6pm, Sat-Sun 7am-6pm